projectestac/agora_nodes/wp-content/plugins/email-subscribers/readme.txt

 *   Q12.
 Is plugin contain bulk update option for subscribers group?
 *   Q13.
 Is Mail not working on Email Subscribers wordpress plugin?
 *   Q14.
 How to assign user roles to plugin menu?
+*   Q15.
+How to schedule auto mails (Cron mails)?
+*   Q16.
+How to schedule auto emails for Email subscribers wordpress plugin in cPanel?
+*   Q17.
+How to schedule auto emails for Email subscribers wordpress plugin in Parallels Plesk?

 == Installation ==